DaveCaulfield/hangman/testing.md

 # Bugs

-## Resolved
+## Resolved:
+### PEP8
  - PEP8 warnings were encountered during the development process.
-These werw minor issues and addtessed accordingly.
-See python code validation section.
+ - These were minor issues and addressed accordingly.
+ - See python code validation section.

+### Deployment

+- When the application was deployed on the Heroku platform an error message occurred:
+'ModuleNotFoundError: No module named 'colorama'
+- This was error was researched and the solution was found on slack.
+- Manually adding colorama to the requirements.txt file resolved the issue.

 ## Unresolved